SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - DA Factory floor as gloomy after family is seperated

 ### The Synthesis
-Eggs express love, bottles contain, holes express emotion of sadness, fear, vengence => "black tar".
+Eggs express love, holes express sadness, fear, bottles contain emotions

 Eggs as a symbolism of love and connection: